 Cancellations & Refunds

 Students must be under the supervision of their adviser and/or other school-approved chaperones to attend MIPA programs during the school year (including the Fall Conference, One Day Workshop, Spring Awards and similar events).
 Chaperones should remain on site for the duration of the event to provide supervision of the students in their care.
-Chaperones who participate in event programming should pay a registration fee.
+Chaperones who participate in event programming should pay a registration fee (this includes attending sessions or awards presentations), unless providing assistance to students with special needs.
+Please contact the MIPA office with questions.

 Chaperones should recognize that they and their schools will be held liable for any damage to facilities incurred by students under their supervision.